hhandika/segul/README.md

 #### Batch converting sequence files using wildcard

 All the options for a single input or a directory is also available for a wildcard.
-The program can also infer the input format.
+The app can also infer the input format.
 Unlike any other input, the wildcard can take multiple values.
 This allow you to batch converting files in different folders.
 The ouput will be in a single directory.
 It is required to specify the output name and will be used as a name for the output directory.

 ```Bash
 segul convert -c [wildcard-1] [wildcard-2] [wildcard-3] -f [sequence-format] -o [your-output-dir-name]